 Am I too late to participate?

 At this stage it is no longer possible to complete a survey.
-The next stage of our study involves walking tours and interviews which will be starting soon, however only a small number of people will participate in these.
-Feel free to contact us for more information if you are interested and we are happy to discuss this with you further.
+We have completed two rounds of surveys with participants and a smaller number of in-depth qualitative interviews.
+Feel free to contact us for more information.
 Email: firstname.lastname@example.org

 What communities were involved in the first round of surveys?

-Around 1,000 people from the Victorian communities listed below participated in the first round of surveys (current residents and those of 2009):
+Around 1,000 people from the Victorian communities listed below participated in the first round of surveys and around 750 of the same people also completed a second survey (current residents and those of 2009):